loning/universe/articles/README.md

    - Explore the non-linear nature of time and quantum entanglement
    - Provide practical exercises to enhance intuition and foresight

 3. [[MIND-BENDING] Your Brain is Actually the Universe's Most Powerful Quantum Computer!
-Scientists Reveal Astonishing Truth](brain_quantum_computer.md) - *Coming Soon*
+Scientists Reveal Astonishing Truth](brain_quantum_computer.md)
    - Explore the quantum properties of the human brain
    - Explain consciousness as a process of quantum information classicalization
    - Provide methods to "upgrade" your brain's quantum capabilities

 4. [[AMAZING DISCOVERY] Scientists Confirm: Your Emotions Are Changing Your DNA!
-Breakthrough Findings in Quantum Biology](emotions_dna_quantum.md) - *Coming Soon*
+Breakthrough Findings in Quantum Biology](emotions_dna_quantum.md)
    - Explore how emotions influence gene expression through quantum effects
    - Explain the quantum field of the heart and its importance
    - Provide emotional quantum regulation techniques

 5. [[SHOCKING] The Amazing Consistency Between Ancient Wisdom and Modern Quantum Physics!
-Secrets Known by Prophets Thousands of Years Ago](ancient_wisdom_quantum.md) - *Coming Soon*
+Secrets Known by Prophets Thousands of Years Ago](ancient_wisdom_quantum.md)
    - Compare ancient philosophical concepts with modern quantum physics
    - Explore ancient meditation techniques as tools for quantum information classicalization
    - Reveal quantum wisdom hidden in ancient civilizations

+6. [[SHOCKING REVELATION] Death May Just Be an Illusion!
+Astonishing Answers to Ultimate Questions of Life by Quantum-Classical Dualism](death_illusion_quantum.md)
+   - Explore the nature of consciousness as non-local quantum information
+   - Explain the quantum basis of near-death experiences
+   - Provide a view of life and death based on Quantum-Classical Dualism

+7. [[AMAZING DISCOVERY] We May Be Living in a Simulated Universe!
+Astonishing Connections Between Quantum-Classical Dualism and Simulation Reality Theory](simulated_reality_quantum.md)
+   - Explore the similarities between the quantum measurement problem and simulated reality
+   - Explain possible reasons for the precise adjustment of physical constants
+   - Analyze the view of consciousness as a user interface in the simulation

+8. [[MIND-BENDING] Love is Not Just an Emotion, But a Quantum Connection!
+Astonishing Truth Discovered by Scientists](quantum_love.md) - *Coming Soon*
+   - Explore the quantum physics basis of love
+   - Explain the quantum field produced by the heart and its influence
+   - Provide methods to enhance interpersonal quantum connections

+9. [[ASTONISHING TRUTH] Dreams Are Not Illusions, But Your Visits to Parallel Universes!
+Breakthrough Discoveries in Quantum Dream Theory](quantum_dreams.md) - *Coming Soon*
+   - Explore dreams as a special state of quantum information classicalization
+   - Explain the relationship between lucid dreams and quantum observers
+   - Provide techniques to use dreams to explore multiple realities

+10. [[REVEALED] Why Do Some People Succeed Effortlessly While Others Struggle?
+The Secret of Success Revealed by Quantum-Classical Dualism](quantum_success.md) - *Coming Soon*
+    - Explore the application of the observer effect in career
+    - Explain the relationship between higher-dimensional observer characteristics and success
+    - Provide strategies to become a higher-dimensional observer of your own reality

 ### How to Use These Articles